demos-for-symfony-flex/script-website-user/README.md

 # Status: Travis inverted because of suspected bug in Symfony
 * Webprofiler appears incompatible with simple test!

+# Status: dormant!
+* see [symfony-flex-demo/testing-website](https://github.com/symfony-flex-demo/testing-website) for issues related to the suspected bug in Symfony
+* the code in this repository may be migrated to skeleton instead of website-skeleton to avoid the suspected bug.

 ## TODO
 * Fixture test users
 * Ensure db schema is written to db.
 DONE